strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 > Before Kafka 2.6 the `transactional.id` had to be a static encoding of the input partitions in order to avoid ownership transfer between application instances during rebalances, that would invalidate the fencing logic.
 > This limitation was hugely inefficient, because an application instance couldn't reuse a single thread-safe producer instance, but had to create one for each input partition.
 > It was fixed with by forcing the producer to send the consumer group metadata along with the offsets to commit ([KIP-447](https://cwiki.apache.org/confluence/display/KAFKA/KIP-447%3A+Producer+scalability+for+exactly+once+semantics)).

-When starting, the producer call `initTransactions` to initialize the producer session, allowing the broker to tidy up state associated with any previous incarnations of this producer, as identified by the `transactional.id`.
+When starting, the client application calls `Producer.initTransactions` to initialize the producer session, allowing the broker to tidy up state associated with any previous incarnations of this producer, as identified by the `transactional.id`.
 Thereafter, any existing producers using the same `transactional.id` are considered zombies, and are fenced off as soon as they try to send data.

 To guarantee message ordering, a given producer can have at most one ongoing transaction (they are executed serially).
-Consumers with `isolation.level=read_committed` are not allowed to advance to offsets which include ongoing transactions, while messages from aborted transactions are filtered out.
+Brokers will prevent consumers with `isolation.level=read_committed` from advancing to offsets which include open transactions.

-The transaction coordinator is a module running inside a Kafka broker.
-Each coordinator owns a subset of the partitions in the `__transaction_state` topic (i.e. the partitions for which its broker is the leader).
+Messages from aborted transactions are filtered out within the consumer, and are never observed by the client application.

 It is important to note that transactions are only supported inside a single Kafka cluster.
 If the transaction scope includes processors with externally observable side-effects, you would need to use additional components.